SolarLune/tetra3d/readme.md

 - [x] -- Support for multiple scenes in a single Blend file (was broken due to GLTF exporter changes; working again in Blender 3.3)
 - [x] **Blender Add-on**
 - [x] -- Export 3D view camera to Scenes for quick iteration
-- [x] -- Auto mesh subdivision based on edge length
--                       [ ] -- Looks weird currently after a new update (since Blender ~4.4)
 - [ ] -- Object-level color option
 - [ ] -- Object-level shadeless checkbox
 - [ ] -- Custom mesh attribute to assign values to vertices, allowing you to, say, "mark" vertices (SolarLune 3/3/24: Doesn't seem to be possible outside of vertex colors)
 - [x] -- Exporting animations and auto-subdivided mesh data doesn't work properly when the scene is not focused in Blender
-- [ ] -- Sharing materials and textures doesn't work properly
+- [x] -- Sharing materials and textures doesn't work properly (3/23/26 SolarLune: Not sure what I meant by this?)
 - [x] -- Export GLTF on save / on command via button
 - [x] -- Bounds node creation
 - [x] -- Game property export (less clunky version of Blender's vanilla custom properties)